Force over Distance: Chapter 52

 “This isn’t your job.”

 “So y’take orders from starships now?”
 Rush hissed.
-“You fuckin’ tow the line you were handed?
+“Y’fuckin’ tow the line you were handed?
 By an AI you don’t even like?
 From a civilization epochs divorced from your own?”

-Young stepped in and stopped just short of grabbing the guy by his damn jacket.
+Young stepped in.
+He stopped just short of grabbing the guy by his damn jacket.
 “Listen up, hotshot,” he growled, “I know you think you have one hell of a handle on everything that’s happening.
 But I know things you don’t.”

-“Not enough,” Rush said, cool and imperious and shifting his gaze from Young to starlight that wasn’t starlight at all.
-“You don’t know enough.”
+“Not enough.”
+Rush shifted his gaze from Young to starlight that wasn’t starlight at all.
+“Y’don’t know enough.”

 “Yes well,” Rush raised his eyebrows, gave the swirl of the shields an unimpressed look, and did his best to suppress a shiver.
 “Decision making has never been your strong point.”
 He rested a hand on Young’s chest and, very deliberately, pressed him back a pace.

-Young bit back his next, ill-advised comment by the skin of his teeth.
+Young bit back his retort by the skin of his teeth.
 He took a breath and paced away from Rush, following the arc of the rail on the observation deck.

-He did his damnedest to ignore the years of maddening bullshit Nick Rush had thrown his way and not fall for the scientist’s extremely obvious goddamned baiting.
-The man was trying to pick a fight and doing a bang up job.
+He did his damnedest to ignore the years of maddening bullshit Nick Rush’d thrown his way and not fall for the scientist’s goddamned baiting.
+The man was picking a fight and doing a bang up job.

 But.